 \section{Numerical methods and setup}

-We focus our attention on the global structure of the shock front and non-thermal particle acceleration using particle-in-cell simulations performed with the {\tt Zeltron} code \citep{2013ApJ...770..147C}.
+We focus our attention on the global structure of the shock front and nonthermal particle acceleration using particle-in-cell simulations performed with the {\tt Zeltron} code \citep{2013ApJ...770..147C}.
 The plasma is so dilute that it can be considered as collisionless.
-The electron-ion plasma dynamic is simulated with an artificially low mass ratio $m_{\rm i}/m_{\rm e}=25$ to reduce the computational cost, but it remains sufficiently large to preserve a safe scale separation \citep{2013ApJ...771...54S}.
-The jet is modeled as a cylindrical plasma column of radius $R_{\rm j}$ moving with a uniform bulk Lorentz factor $\Gamma_{\rm j}=1/\sqrt{1-V^2_{\rm j}/c^2}=10$ along the $+z$-direction.
-The exact magnetic structure in the jet is not well constrained by observations, but it is most likely dominated by the toroidal component far away from the jet launching point \citep{2021Galax...9...58G}.
+The electron-ion plasma dynamics was simulated with an artificially low mass ratio $m_{\rm i}/m_{\rm e}=25$ to reduce the computational cost, but it has remained sufficiently large to preserve a safe scale separation \citep{2013ApJ...771...54S}.
+The jet was modeled as a cylindrical plasma column of radius $R_{\rm j}$ moving with a uniform bulk Lorentz factor $\Gamma_{\rm j}=1/(1-V^2_{\rm j}/c^2)^{1/2}=10$ along the $+z$ direction.
+The exact magnetic structure in the jet is not well constrained by observations, but it is most likely dominated by the toroidal component far away from the jet-launching point \citep{2021Galax...9...58G}.
 This component stems from the twist of poloidal field lines by the accretion disk orbiting around the central black hole \citep{1982MNRAS.199..883B} or by the spin of the black hole itself \citep{1977MNRAS.179..433B}.

-For a steady, axisymmetric and Poynting-flux-dominated jet at launching, the toroidal component is obtained from the relativistic Grad-Shafranov equation \citep{1973ApJ...180L.133M, 1973ApJ...182..951S}.
+For a steady, axisymmetric, and Poynting-flux-dominated jet at launching, the toroidal component is obtained from the relativistic Grad-Shafranov equation \citep{1973ApJ...180L.133M, 1973ApJ...182..951S}.
 Assuming an initial uniform poloidal magnetic field, $B_{\rm p}$, spinning at a constant angular velocity $\Omega$ within the jet radius and gradually cutting off outside, such that $\boldsymbol{\Omega}\cdot\mathbf{B_p}>0$, the solution is

 where $B_0$ is the fiducial magnetic field strength, $R$ is the cylindrical radius to the jet axis, and $\Delta=0.5 R_{\rm j}$ is fixed throughout this study.
-The hyperbolic tangent term is added here to parametrize a smooth and finite physical edge of the jet within the simulation domain.
-The jet must transport a current density $\mathbf{J}=c\boldsymbol{\nabla}\times\mathbf{B}/4\pi$, whose non-vanishing component is along the jet axis,
+The hyperbolic tangent term has been added here to parametrize a smooth and finite physical edge of the jet within the simulation domain.
+The jet must transport a current density $\mathbf{J}=c\boldsymbol{\nabla}\times\mathbf{B}/4\pi$, whose nonvanishing component is along the jet axis,